- Frequency of posting & engagement

 - Scope of creative services (graphic design, video creation/editing, writing service)

 Before a social media campaign’s frequency, quality, and creative services can be determined, a strategy must be developed.
 How detailed should your social media strategy be?
-Social media strategies begin with determining the target audience, selecting the right platforms, and then defining the goals, measurables, and conversions.
-These aspects can be as general or as highly detailed as you see fit, but they must both be in place.
-The more detail, the better.
+Social media strategies begin with determining the specific target audience, selecting the right platforms to reach that audience, and then defining the goals, how you will measure success, and actions are considered a conversion.
+These aspects can be as general or as highly detailed as you see fit, but they must both be in place to effectively determine your social media costs.
+In our experience, we believe the more detail in your strategy and plan, the better your execution will be, and the better you can control the social media costs in the future.

 - increasing followers to boost brand awareness and website traffic